 For me, the rum is far more important here.
 Barritt's is great, but I enjoy that hard spice of the Jamaican ginger beers.
 It is also a nice drink with the newest ginger beers that are designed for mixing like those from Q Drinks and Fever-Tree.

 What Is the History of the Dark N' Stormy?

-So many of the stories behind the great drinks we enjoy are a little hazy, and the Dark N' Stormy is no exception.
-Like Navy Grog, it does have something to do with the British Royal Navy and sailor's rum rations of the 1800's.
+So many of the stories behind the great drinks we enjoy are a little hazy, and the dark and stormy is no exception.
+Like Navy grog, it does have something to do with the British Royal Navy and sailor's rum rations of the 1800's.

 Much of this rum was among the blackest Caribbean rums they could get a hold of, and when Gosling's began marketing their version around 1860, it became one of those favored.
 For some odd reason, the Royal Navy also began producing their own ginger beer around this time and as David Wondrich puts it on Esquire, 'The swabbies, given a choice between Demon rum and temperance beverage, said, "Fanx, gov, we'll take both.'"